Ride Gwinnett

 Ride Gwinnett (formerly known as Gwinnett County Transit or GCT prior to 2023) is the bus public transit system in Gwinnett County, Georgia, United States, one of metro Atlanta's three most populous suburban counties.
-(The others are Cobb County, which operates CobbLinc, and Clayton County, which formerly operated Clayton County C-TRAN.)

-It was formed in 2000, with express buses starting in November 2001 and local buses in November 2002, and has had greater-than-expected ridership since then.
+It was formed in 2000, with express buses starting in November 2001 and local buses in November 2002.

 Routes connect to the most populated areas of the county, including Norcross and Lawrenceville.
-With the assistance of the Georgia Regional Transportation Authority (GRTA), express services are available to Atlanta, connecting with MARTA at the Doraville (NE10), Arts Center (N5), Midtown (N4), North Avenue (N3), Civic Center (N2), Peachtree Center (N1), and Five Points stations.
-Transfers are free between MARTA and GCT.
-On December 10, 2008, GCT began the official Breeze Card Pilot Launch on routes 10, 102, and 103A.
+With the assistance of the Georgia Regional Transportation Authority (GRTA), express services are available to Atlanta, connecting with MARTA at the Doraville, Civic Center, and Five Points stations.
+Transfers are free between MARTA and Ride Gwinnett, with use of a Breeze card or ticket.

+History

 Along with Cobb, Gwinnett voted against MARTA in 1971 and thus was left out of a system.
 The lack of sales tax revenue from the two counties stunted the growth of MARTA; however, GRTA, created by former Governor of Georgia Roy Barnes, has been seeking to create other solutions, such as transit for the entire Atlanta and surrounding areas.
 The Gwinnett Place Community Improvement District (GPCID) along with MARTA are seeking alternative, such as light rail to Gwinnett through the Gwinnett Place area.

+Ride Gwinnett allows payment via Breeze cards, tickets & passes, the Breeze Mobile 2.0 app, cash/card with fareboxes equipped on all buses, and the Ride Gwinnett app for paratransit users.

+In 2015, Gwinnett County Transit was investigated by local news for overcharging some patrons of the GRTA Xpress bus routes when using Breeze cards to pay transit fares.
+GRTA has acknowledged the issue in a few printed handbills advising patrons to purchase multiple Breeze cards (one for each type of bus or rail fare) to pay transit fares and record transfers between the GRTA, CobbLinc, and MARTA transit systems.

-In 2016, Gwinnett County Transit started a new express route, 110 that serviced the Indian Trail Park and Ride area to the Emory/CDC employment center.
+In 2016, Gwinnett County Transit started a new express route, 110, that serviced the Indian Trail Park and Ride area to the Emory/CDC employment center.
 Some service was expanded to Sugarloaf Park and Ride Lot in May 2017.